anthertech/antPOLL/README.md

     📝 Multiple Answer Questions
     Support for questions with more than one correct option.

-    ⭐ Rating-Based Questions
-    Let users rate a topic instead of selecting predefined options.

     🧩 Question Type Categories
-    Support for configuring poll types like single-answer, multi-answer, and rating-based.
+    Support for configuring poll types like single-answer, multi-answer, and ⭐ rating-based.

     🛠️ Advanced Customization
     More control over poll behavior, layout, and timer settings.